 Within your survey report there may be any number of potential issues with the insulation of the property, such as areas that require insulation that is missing or where the insulation has been moved or been damaged in some way so that it is no longer fit for purpose.

-In many cases, where the area is easy to access you will be able to fix this on your own with rolls of roofing insulation in the £10 to £20 region.
-However, in cases where extensive insulation is required, where the area is difficult to access or you simply don’t want to deal with the itchy and unpleasant task of insulating yourself then you could be looking at around £200 to £400 for the insulation or a typical three-bedroom home.
+In many cases, where the roof area is easy to access you may be able to fix this on your own, with rolls of insulation costing around £20.
+However, in cases where extensive insulation is required, where the area is difficult to access, or you simply don’t want the itchy or unpleasant task of insulating it yourself, then you could be looking at around £300 to £400 for the insulation of a typical three-bedroom home.

 Flat roofing is a cheaper alternative to traditional pitched roofs.
-However, they will also typically last a lot less time.
-This is due to the material used, although some newer flat roofing materials are thought to last for much longer, older materials will usually last 10 to 15 years with alternatives such as asphalt and polymer single ply lasting anywhere up to 15 to 20 years.
+However, they also typically have a much shorter lifespan than traditional pitched roofs, which is largely due to the poorer durability of the materials.
+While some newer flat roofing materials are believed to last for much longer, most older materials will usually last around 10 to 15 years, with some premium alternatives (such as asphalt and polymer single-ply) lasting up to 15 to 20 years.

-If your survey highlights that there is damage or considerable wear and tear to the roof then it is a relatively simple process of getting it replaced.
-However, this must be done by a specialist and should come with a worthwhile warrantee to protect it against immediate issues.
+If your survey highlights that there's any damage or considerable wear and tear to the roof then it is a relatively simple process of getting it replaced.
+However, this must be done by a specialist and should come with a warrantee to protect it against future issues.

-The cost of replacement flat roofing depends on the size of the area and the type of material used.
-Usually flat roofs are used on small extensions and garages as a cost saving measure, to give an indication of price to replace this type of roof you would be looking in the £1,000 mark.
+The cost of replacing a flat roof will depend on your location, the size of the area of the roof and the type of material to be used.
+Flat roofs are often used on small extensions and garages as a cost-saving measure, and to replace this type of roof you would be looking at anything starting from £1,200.

-We hope this guide has highlighted some of the at-risk areas to look out for ahead of your property survey, and given you some insight into combating any issues that may occur.
-For further reading, we've also put together a guide on how to deal with bad survey results, covering the next steps to take after receiving a survey report filled with structural issues.
+We hope this guide has highlighted some of the at-risk areas to look out for ahead of your property survey, and given you some insight into tackling some of the issues that may occur.
+For further reading, we've also put together a guide on how to deal with bad survey results, covering the next steps to take after receiving a survey report that contains any serious issues.

-When you're ready to arrange your property survey, we can help you save time and money by connecting you with up to 4 RICS accredited surveyors.
-Just fill in a quick and easy form and start saving on your survey.
+When you're ready to arrange your property survey, we can help you save time and money by connecting you with up to 5 RICS accredited surveyors.
+We will compare surveyors for you, giving you the best possible deal for your homebuyer report or building survey.